 The Company benchmarks its executive compensation programs against those of a group of companies with which the Company competes for executive talent (the "Survey Group").
-The Survey Group, which was revised in 2010, consists of thirteen "Industry Peer Group" and "General Industry" companies.
-They were selected from the electrical contracting services industry as well as other cyclical industries, as the Company competes across industries for executive talent.
+The Survey Group was revised in 2010 and is compiled based on input from Meridian.
+The composition is reviewed by the Committee annually and consists of thirteen "Industry Peer Group" and "General Industry" companies.
+They were selected from the electrical contracting services industry as well as other construction-related industries, as the Company competes across industries for executive talent.
 The companies comprising the Survey Group are:

-- · Comfort Systems U.S.A., Inc.
+- Comfort Systems U.S.A., Inc.

-- · Dycom Industries, Inc.
+- Dycom Industries, Inc.

-- · MasTec, Inc.
+- MasTec, Inc.

 - Pike Electric Corporation

 - Furmanite Corp.

 - Englobal Corp.

-- · Matrix Service Company
+- Matrix Service Company

 - Team, Inc.

-- Aegion Corporation, formerly Insituform Technologies
+- Aegion Corporation

-- · Powell Industries
+- Powell Industries

-- · Myr Group
+- MYR Group

-- · Primoris Services Corp.
+- Primoris Services Corp.

 - Willbros Group, Inc.

-The Committee targets total compensation for each executive officer at the median compensation levels of the Survey Group for similar jobs giving due consideration to individual elements.
-An individual executive's base salary, annual incentive and long-term incentives are established after considering the following factors:
+The Committee, in developing total compensation for each executive officer, considers the median compensation levels of the Survey Group for similar jobs giving due consideration to individual elements.
+An individual executive's base salary, annual cash incentive and equity incentives are established after considering the following factors:

-- The Company's performance against financial measures, including earnings before interest and taxes, total stockholder return, economic profit, cash flow management, operating income, cost management discipline and safety performance. - The Company's performance relative to goals approved by the Committee. - Individual performance versus personal performance goals and contributions to Company performance. - Total compensation targets for specific job positions set at the median of the Survey Group. - Business climate, economic conditions and other factors.
+- The Company's performance against financial measures, including net income, earnings before interest and taxes, total stockholder return, revenues, cash flow, operating income, cost management discipline and safety performance. - The Company's performance relative to goals approved by the Committee. - · Individual performance versus personal performance goals and contributions to Company performance. - Business climate, economic conditions and other factors. - Stockholder input.

-The CEO develops pay recommendations for each of the executive officers, including the NEO's, other than the CEO, based on the Survey Group data, the Company's performance relative to goals approved by the Committee, individual performance versus personal goals, individual contributions to the Company's performance and market conditions.
+The CEO develops pay recommendations for Company executive officers, including the NEOs other than the CEO, based on market data, the Company's performance relative to goals approved by the Committee, individual performance versus personal goals, individual contributions to the Company's performance and market conditions.
 The CEO receives assistance with compensation analysis from the Company's Human Resources Department as well as the compensation consultant.

 The Committee reviews and approves all compensation elements for the executive officers and sets the compensation of the CEO, after receiving advice from the compensation consultant, if appropriate.
-The compensation consultant provides advice to the Committee after reviewing the Survey Group data, compensation levels and general trends in executive compensation.
+The compensation consultant provides advice to the Committee after reviewing market data, compensation levels and general trends in executive compensation.
 The Committee also has discretionary authority to increase or decrease recommended compensation for the CEO.

-In addition to benchmarking compensation levels, the Committee also reviews tally sheets for the NEO's, modeling all aspects of compensation (base salary, annual incentive awards, long-term incentives, benefits and perquisites), which are utilized as the targeted overall compensation level.
+In addition to benchmarking compensation levels, the Committee also reviews tally sheets for the NEOs, modeling all aspects of compensation (base salary, annual cash incentive awards, short-term equity incentives, benefits and perquisites), which are utilized as the targeted overall compensation level.